MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 **Upload the web part package:**

-1. Go to the [GitHub custom learning repository](https://github.com/pnp/custom-learning-office-365/tree/master/webpart), select customlearning.sppkg and then download it to a local drive on your PC.
+1. Go to the [GitHub custom learning repository](https://github.com/pnp/custom-learning-office-365/blob/main/installation/customlearning.sppkg), and then download customlearning.sppkg to a local drive on your PC.
 2. If you’re not already signed in, sign into your tenant with a Global admin credentials.
 3. Select **Admin > Show All > SharePoint > More Features**.
 4. Under **Apps**, select **Open**.